Skip to main content

 NULL Values and Display

-NULL values show as styled “NULL” text (customizable in Settings > Data Grid).
+NULL values show as styled “NULL” text (customizable in Settings > Editor).
 Configure date format, row height, and alternate row colors in the same settings panel.

 MongoDB Collections